woidthevoid/CareerPilot/README.md

    ```
    This will give you are list of emulators you can run it on.

-   The app is currently for MacOS and iOS so you will need a physical device running these or a emulator.
+   The app is currently for MacOS and iOS so you will need a physical device running these or a emulator along with Xcode.
 Works on both macOS 26 and iOS 26.